disclaimer

 Are Bankruptcy Records Public Information?

 A clause in the FOIA restricts custodians from making confidential bankruptcy records available to the public.
 Typically, the court may redact some bankruptcy information, automatically making it unavailable to the general public.
-Only by court authorization can the redacted information be made available.
+Only by court authorization may the redacted information be made available.

 Records that are considered public may be accessible from some third-party websites.
 These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide: